March 25, 2026

 Example: You are injured in a motorcycle crash and your total damages are $200,000.
 A jury finds you were 30% at fault because you were exceeding the speed limit.
 Your recovery is reduced by 30%, leaving you with $140,000.
 But if that same jury found you 51% at fault, you would receive nothing.

-Why This Matters for Motorcycle Accident Claims
+What This Means for Your Motorcycle Accident Claim

 Insurance companies know this rule and use it aggressively.
 After a motorcycle crash, adjusters look for every possible way to shift blame onto the rider.
 Common tactics include: